zenzig/capacitor-socket-io/example-app/README.md

 > equivalent) in the root `.env` file.
 Running `npm run proxy:setup` **from the repository root**
 > will generate mkcert certificates, normalise `.env`, and start the bundled Docker proxy
 > automatically (requires Docker to be running).
 Use `--host dev.example.com` to target a different
-> hostname, `--port 4443` if port 443 is already in use locally, or `--no-start` to skip launching
+> hostname, or `--no-start` to skip launching containers.
-> containers.
 If you are already inside `example-app/`, run `npm run proxy:setup -- --no-start`
 > from the repository root in another terminal, or use `npm --prefix .. run proxy:setup -- --no-start`
 > to invoke the script without leaving this
 > directory.
 If the